acos16/selenide-java-test-automation-framework/readme.md

 * **Test Execution**: Running the tests is possible using GitHub Actions workflow.
 * **Browser Compatibility**: Execute tests on various browsers.
 * **Test Suite Management**: Run different groups of tests (test suites) using Gradle tasks.

+## Contributing

+Contributions are welcome!
+Please fork the repository, create a new branch, and submit a pull request with your changes.

+## License

+This project is licensed under the MIT License.